Hematopathology · Deep Learning · Medical Imaging

-• Histopathological transfer learning for Acute Lymphoblastic Leukemia detection: [GitHub]
+Deep learning for accurate and explainable Acute Lymphoblastic Leukemia detection.

 Acute Lymphoblastic (or Lymphocytic) Leukemia (ALL) is a disease that affects the blood cells, can spread rapidly throughout the body, and may result in fatal consequences if not detected at an early stage.
 One of the techniques routinely used to diagnose ALL consists in analyzing White Blood Cells (WBC) present in peripheral blood samples to look for malformations or abnormalities.
 Such malformations may be an indicator of lymphoblasts, which naturally occur in the bone marrow.
 However, an elevated number of WBCs with lymphoblast characteristics may be a sign of ALL.